54ac/lastfm-debloater/README.md

 ![A screenshot of the options menu.](https://addons.mozilla.org/user-media/previews/full/282/282261.png)

-More details and screenshots available [in the AMO listing](https://addons.mozilla.org/en-US/firefox/addon/the-last-fm-debloater/).
+More details and screenshots available in the listings on [AMO](https://addons.mozilla.org/en-US/firefox/addon/the-last-fm-debloater/) and the [Chrome Web Store](https://chromewebstore.google.com/detail/the-lastfm-debloater/fnjabddhcmfpphneajnckngdehgbclif).

 ### What is this written in?